Jennie-HA/MortgagePlan/README.md

 - Make sure to be in the root directory
 - Run the command: mvn clean package.
 This will build the project and create a jar file
 - Run the command: java -cp target/MortgagePlan-1.0-SNAPSHOT.jar ax.ha.it.mortgageplan.Main
-- This will run the main method in the class MortgageCalcluator
 - Alternatively, you can run the application in a Java IDE, like IntelliJ or Netbeans.